CTMinsights/AlterQ/README.md

 ## License

-ALP is licensed as open source after the GCLv2 License which is declared in the LICENSE file of this project.
+ALP is licensed as open source after the MIT License which is declared in the LICENSE file of this project.

 ## Contributors